 |FA:||Uriostes, year unknown|

-Anyhow, get to the route by first finding Wholesome Fullback.
-After you find this climb, hike climber's right for roughly 300 feet.
-As you go ascend slightly, you will be heading up into the mouth of a narrow canyon that splits Whiskey Peak and Black Velvet Wall.
-Keep your eyes peeled up for a bolt 10-15 feet off the deck; this will be the give away for the route's start, and will be on the same wall as Wholesome Fullback, that has now become the left side of the narrow canyon you are heading up.
-Again, the route will be between 300 and 500 feet climber's right of Wholesome Fullback.
-As you look up at the super-shiny new hanger, you will see several (3-4) other bolts about 40 feet up, twisting around a corner.
+Get to the route by first finding Wholesome Fullback, then hike climber's right for roughly 300 feet.
+As you go, ascend slightly.
+You'll be heading up into the mouth of a narrow canyon that splits Whiskey Peak and Black Velvet Wall.
+Keep your eyes peeled upward for a bolt 10-15 feet off the deck; this will be the giveaway for the route's start, and will be on the same wall as Wholesome Fullback, that has now become the left side of the narrow canyon you are heading up.
+As you look up at the super-shiny new hanger, you'll see several (3-4) other bolts about 40 feet up, twisting around a corner.
 Here you are looking at the second pitch, to give you a good idea of how short the pitches really are.
-So now you have found the climb.

 P1.
 Step off the boulder and clip a bolt.
 Make bouldery moves past the bolt to gain a stance.
 Place additional gear and move up the thin crack in a left-facing corner.
 The climbing eases but the wall steepens.
 Place gear and move up and right to gain the bolted anchor.
 (5.10d)